kwaldenphd/how-computers-work/README.md

 Q16: Test your prediction using the simulator.
 What parts of your hypothesis held true?
 What parts did not?

-Q17: What can you tell about how the simulator's control unit is interpeting the assembly language instructions?
+Q17: What can you tell about how the simulator's control unit is interpreting the assembly language instructions?
 NOTE: You do not need to map out the exact assembly-machine language translation.
 Describe in general how assembly language instructions are handled by the control unit.

 Q18: What settings or values would we need to modify for the program to stop after executing the last instruction?